Two Worlds.

 A Magic dwells in each Beginning

-I follow a plant-based diet and see the world through a neurodivergent lens.
-I’m also drawn to exploring consciousness, spirituality, and duality — always learning along the way
+I follow a plant-based diet and see the world through a neurodivergent lens – curious as ever about consciousness, epigenetics, and quantum physics.
+Learning, for me, is simply a way of being.

 I’d love to hear your story, please send me a message to the email below and I’ll get back to you usually within 24h.